gwencitaaa/portfolio/README.md

 Mockapetris, P 1983, 'Domain Names - Concepts and Facilities', *Network Working Group* [Request for Comments document #882], viewed 24 March 2019, <https://tools.ietf.org/pdf/rfc882.pdf>.

+*Question 2*

-Q2: Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers
+Define and describe the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers

-A:
+*My answer*

+    Word count:

+*Question 3*

-Q3: Reflect on one aspect of the development of internet technologies and how it has contributed to the world today
+Reflect on one aspect of the development of internet technologies and how it has contributed to the world today

-A:
+*My Answer*

+    Word count: